 Our Creative Curriculum

-Our overarching aim is to provide an inspiring, rich and broad curriculum with purposeful links between subject areas.
-Each unit of learning develops children’s subject knowledge by building on prior learning while also promoting links between subject areas so that learners are able to apply skills in a range of different contexts.
-In addition, the range of inspiring activities offered strive to suit children with differing learning styles and provide an immersive curriculum through learning experiences such as wow days.
+At St Ann’s Heath, our overarching aim is to provide an inspiring, rich and broad curriculum with purposeful links between subject areas.
+Each unit of learning develops our children’s subject knowledge by building on prior learning while also promoting links between subject areas so that learners are able to apply skills in a range of different contexts.
+In addition, the range of inspiring activities offered strive to suit children with differing learning styles and provide an immersive curriculum which gives each individual the opportunity to fulfil their potential.

 Furthermore, at St Ann’s Heath, we believe learning that sticks is meaningful.
 Children are naturally curious and are interested to learn about the world, their place in it and how it works, and they learn best when their learning experiences help them to answer questions they have or make sense of the world around them.
 Children are motivated to learn when they are engaged with or interested in the topic being studied, when the learning is meaningful and relevant to them personally, as this makes the child feel that their learning has purpose.
 Therefore, we believe that the most effective way of providing learning experiences that are both meaningful and motivating to children is through an immersive curriculum which makes purposeful links between subject areas.